shreejaverma/mysite/README.md

+## Personal site
-This is my personal site.
+This is my personal site.\

-Learnt and implemented HTML and CSS while creating the website.
+Learnt and implemented:
+1. HTML
+2. CSS